harryosmar/php-bootstrap/readme.md

 ## How To Validate yml content

 1. Goto `https://editor.swagger.io/`
 2. Then replace the swaggerEditor content with the content of `openapi.yaml` file.
+The result should be like [this](#swagger.io-screenshot).

 ## Links
 - https://github.com/zircote/swagger-php/blob/master/README.md